-The Graduate Program in Public Health was first accredited in 2005 by the Council on Education for Public Health.
+The Graduate Program in Public Health was first accredited in 2005 by the Council on Education for Public Health (CEPH).
 In 2015, the Program as reaccredited through July 1, 2024.
-Prior to 2003, our Program awarded graduates a Master of Science in Community Medicine.
+In May 2024, the Program underwent an on-campus site visit which was very successful.
+The CEPH Council is expected to render a final decision regarding the Program's reaccreditation during its Fall 2024 meeting.

 The Student Handbook will help orient you to the Program by providing general Program information.
-Please contact Academic Program Office with questions regarding Program policies.
+Please contact the Academic Program Office with questions regarding Program policies.
 Please refer to relevant Program resources for more information, such as the Curriculum Guide for information on course offerings, the Applied Practice Experience Guide for guidance regarding the required practice experience, and the Culminating Experience Guide for details regarding this degree milestone.
 These and other resources are available on Blackboard.